Wild Bactrian camel: Differences from domestic Bactrian camels

 Wild Bactrian camels (Camelus ferus) appear similar to domesticated Bactrian camels (Camelus bactrianus) but the outstanding difference is genetic, with the two species having descended from two distinct ancestors.

 There are several differences in size and shape between the two species.
 The wild Bactrian camel is slightly smaller than the domestic Bactrian camel and has been described as "lithe, and slender-legged, with very narrow feet and a body that looks laterally compressed."
 The humps of the wild Bactrian camel are smaller, lower, and more conical in shape than those of the domestic Bactrian camel.
 These humps may often be about half the size of those of a domesticated Bactrian camel.
 The wild Bactrian camel has a different shape of foot and a flatter skull (the Mongolian name for a wild Bactrian camel, havtagai, means "flat-head").

 The wool of the wild Bactrian camel is always sandy coloured, and shorter and sparser than that of domestic Bactrian camels.

-The wild Bactrian camel can also survive on water saltier than seawater, something which probably no other mammal in the world can tolerate – including the domesticated Bactrian camel.
+The wild Bactrian camel can also survive on water saltier than seawater, something which probably no other large mammal in the world can tolerate – including the domesticated Bactrian camel.